 Study Design

-This study was conducted as a cross-sectional study analyzing the 2018 Nigerian Demographic and Health Survey (NDHS).
+We analyzed the cross-sectional 2018 Nigerian Demographic and Health Survey (NDHS) data.
 The NDHS is a nationally representative household survey, in which households were interviewed by trained interviewers.
 Respondents were selected from all thirty-six states in Nigeria and the Federal Capital Territory (FCT) via a two-stage stratified cluster design.
 This survey was carried out in 1,389 clusters made up of 40,427 households.
 Data collected include indicators of fertility, reproductive health, maternal and child health, mortality, nutrition, and self-reported health behaviors among adults.

-Population and Sample
+Sample

-For the present study purposes, the child-recode data set of the NDHS which has children aged 0 to 59 months as its unit of analysis was utilized.
-The information contained in the child recode data set includes information on the child, the mother’s pregnancy with the index child, postnatal care, as well as immunization, and health indices.
-Other maternal information such as gender norms and demographic information is also collected and anthropometric measures for each child are recorded.
-33,924 children between 0- and 59 months were identified in the dataset.
-This population was chosen because they are most at risk of undernutrition and its attendant consequences.
-Children who were dead at the time of the survey were excluded (n = 3211).
-There was also the exclusion of all children with missing data on the variables of interest (weight for age, height for age, weight for height, child’s age in months, sex of the child, mother’s education, mother’s employment, household wealth index, place of residence; n= 19243).
+We used the child-recode data set of the NDHS, which includes 33,924 children aged 0 to 59 months as its unit of analysis.
+The child recode data set includes information on the child, the mother’s pregnancy with the index child, postnatal care, as well as immunization, and health indices.
+Other maternal information such as gender norms and demographic information and anthropometric measures for each child are also included.
+Children between 0 and 59 months were chosen because they are most at risk of undernutrition and its attendant consequences.
+Children who were dead at the time of the survey were excluded (n = 3211) as were children with missing data on the variables of interest (weight for age, height for age, weight for height, child’s age in months, sex of the child, mother’s education, mother’s employment, household wealth index, place of residence; n= 19243).
 The final analytic sample size was 11,470.

 Study Variables

-The outcome variables are weight for, height for age, and weight for height.
+The outcome variables are weight for age, height for age, and weight for height.
 Predictor variables include the mother’s education, mother’s employment status, wealth index, and residence.
 The confounders adjusted for were the age and sex of the child.

-Operational Definition of Variables

-The outcome variables are weight for age dichotomized into underweight and not underweight for z-scores <-2 S.D and > -2 S.D respectively, height for age dichotomized into stunted and not stunted for z-scores <-2 S.D and > -2 S.D respectively, and weight for height dichotomized into wasted and not wasted for z-scores <-2 S.D and > -2 S.D respectively.
+The outcome variables are weight for age dichotomized into underweight and not underweight, height for age dichotomized into stunted and not stunted, and weight for height dichotomized into wasted and not wasted.
+The variables were dichotomized using z-scores, which measure the number of standard deviations above or below the mean.
+Those children whose z-scores put them 2 or more standard deviations below the mean for age were classified as underweight, stunted, or wasted.
 Predictor variables are measures of maternal social deprivation which include: 1) Mother’s education operationalized as “mother’s highest education level” = No education, primary, secondary, or higher;

 2) Mother’s employment status operationalized as “respondent worked in the last 12 months?”= No, In the past year, currently working, and have a job but on leave in the past 7 days.
 This was recoded as ‘Not employed’ for those who answered ‘No’ or ‘In the past year’ and as ‘Employed’ for those mothers who responded either ‘currently working’ or ‘have a job but on leave in the past 7 days; 3) Wealth index = poorest, poorer, middle, richer, and richest; 4) Residence (rural or urban residence).
 The confounders adjusted for were the age and sex of the child.